Aesop Fables

 Moral: In serving the wicked, expect no reward, and be thankful if you escape injury.

-There is currently one suggested moral for “The Wolf and the Crane”
+There are currently 3 suggested morals for “The Wolf and the Crane”

 Why not suggest your own moral!